Alaskasheut/Alaskasheut/README.md

 ## Hi there 👋

+Hi there!

+Alma, as a professional dedicated to QA testing I am currently

+I
 <!--
 **Alaskasheut/Alaskasheut** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.